-For many people, the problem isn’t that we don’t understand the importance of delegation.
-Instead, we can’t get around the psychological barriers that keep us from delegating.
-Take a look at five of the most common psychological barriers to delegation and see if any of them apply to you (be honest!).
-Once you can identify the barriers that are stopping you, you can start working through them.
+Take a look at five of the most common psychological barriers to delegation and see if any of them apply to you.
+Be honest!
+Once you can identify the barriers that are stopping you, you can start working through them to improve.

-1. You’re a perfectionist with a Type A personality.
+1. You’re a Perfectionist with a Type A Personality

 If you think you can do tasks better than anyone else, then you’re going to have to do everything.
 For perfectionists with Type A personalities, giving up control is incredibly difficult.

-However, you have to train and trust your employees or your business’ growth will be extremely limited.
 There simply aren’t enough hours in the day to do everything yourself and continue to grow.

 Some of us are not good teachers.
 That’s nothing to be ashamed about.
 We all learn in different ways, and if the way you learn doesn’t match with the way your employees learn, it’s going to be difficult for you to train them.

-Unfortunately, not training your employees starts a vicious cycle where nothing ever gets off your plate and your employees get used to doing less and less.
-Consider hiring a human resources and training manager or consultant to help you train your employees if you’re not comfortable doing it yourself.
+Unfortunately, not training your employees starts a vicious cycle where nothing ever gets off your plate, and your employees get used to doing less and less.

 You’re trying to build a business.
 You can’t worry about bothering anyone else when things have to get done.
 Everyone has a role to play, and they should be expected to do it.

-Make sure every team members’ job descriptions are very detailed.
+Make sure all team members’ job descriptions are very detailed.
 Clearly identify the responsibilities and tasks each employee will be expected to perform so there is no question about whether you should ask someone to take on a task or not.
 It’s in their job description, not yours!

 This goes back to #1 above.
 If you have a Type A personality, giving up control will be very difficult.
-Of course, with the right people and proper training, you can confidently rely on other team members to complete tasks for you, but if you can’t give up control, everything from hiring to training becomes an obstacle.
+Of course, with the right people and proper training, you can confidently rely on other team members to complete tasks for you.

-Delegating is just one more obstacle that gets added to the pile.
 Yes, as the business owner, you need to maintain control, but you also need to understand that a one-woman business can only grow so much.
-Trying to retain 100% control over everything is a recipe for stagnant growth.
+Trying to retain 100% control over everything is a recipe for stagnant growth – or worse, disaster.

-There are some tasks that you might enjoy doing but shouldn’t be spending your time doing.
-Perhaps you own an advertising agency and love graphic design.
+For example, perhaps you own an advertising agency and love graphic design.
 You find yourself doing all of the design work, but is that really the best use of your time as the business owner?
 Probably not.

 Only you can decide if you truly want to grow your business as the leader or if you want to stay in the role of a do-er.